Smirnov words and the Delta Conjectures: Introduction

-In the 1990s, Garsia and Haiman introduced the ring of \emph{diagonal coinvariants} $DR_n$.
-The study of the structure of this $\mathfrak S_n$-module and its generalizations has been an important research topic in algebra and combinatorics ever since.
-The ring is defined as follows: consider the space $\C[\mathbf{x}_n,\mathbf{y}_n]\coloneqq \C[x_1,\dots,x_n,y_1,\dots,y_n]$ and define an $\mathfrak S_n$-action as for all $f\in \C[\mathbf{x}_n,\mathbf{y}_n]$ and $\sigma \in \mathfrak S_n$.
-Let $I(\mathbf{x}_n, \mathbf{y}_n)$ be the ideal generated by the $\mathfrak S_n$-invariants with vanishing constant term.
-Then the ring of diagonal coinvariants is defined as The space has a natural bi-grading: let $DR_n^{(i,j)}$ be the component of $DR_n$ with homogeneous $\mathbf{x}$-degree $i$ and homogeneous $\mathbf{y}$-degree $j$.
+This space has a natural bi-grading: let $DR_n^{(i,j)}$ be the component of $DR_n$ with homogeneous $\mathbf{x}$-degree $i$ and homogeneous $\mathbf{y}$-degree $j$.
 This grading is preserved by the $\mathfrak S_n$-action.
 Garsia and Haiman conjectured, and Haiman later proved \cite{Haiman2002HilbertScheme}, a formula for the graded Frobenius characteristic of the diagonal harmonics: where $e_n$ is the $n\th$ elementary symmetric function and $\nabla$ is the operator depending on $q,t$ introduced in \cite{BergeronGarsiaHaimanTesler1999IdentitiesPositivityConjectures}.

 In \cite{HaglundHaimanLoehrRemmelUlyanov2005ShuffleConjecture}, the authors gave a combinatorial formula for this graded Frobenius character $\nabla e_n$, in terms of \emph{labelled Dyck paths}, called the \emph{shuffle conjecture}, which is now a theorem, by Carlsson and Mellit \cite{CarlssonMellit2018ShuffleConjecture}.
 The \emph{Delta conjecture} is a pair of combinatorial formulas for the symmetric function $\Delta'_{e_{n-k-1}}e_n$ in terms of \emph{decorated} labelled Dyck paths, stated in \cite{HaglundRemmelWilson2018DeltaConjecture}, that reduces to the shuffle theorem when $k=0$ (see \eqref{eq:delta-rise} and \eqref{eq:delta-valley}).
 Here $\Delta'_{e_j}$ is another operator on symmetric functions.